Train the Owner and the Dog Will Follow

 I believe it takes a minimum of seven years to become reasonably experienced and professional as a dog behavioural and training expert.
 I believe no one should be called a behaviourist until they have treated on a one to one basis a minimum of 2000 dogs with training and behavioural problems.
 The idea that you can go through a foundation and advanced course in just days rather than years is just nonsense.

 Some of these organisations take people who have never worked with dogs and in some cases not even owned one.
 They put them through a short course and let them out on the unsuspecting general public.
 I often have to follow in after these so called "behaviourists".
 Then have to work twice as hard to undo the problems these amateurs create

 I have written an article called the Alpha Myth which effectively debunks the rank reduction process.
 This explains how you can actually get real results over the long term.
 I have many thousands of clients who can attest to that fact.

 The Types of Behaviour I Deal With:

 I deal with all forms of behavioural and obedience.
-However I am an acknowledged expert in cases of aggression, both inter-dog and inter human.
+However, I am an acknowledged expert in cases of aggression, both inter-dog and against humans.
 Many of these problems are fear based.

 I cover timidity, barking, fighting, chewing, personality disorders, separation anxiety, biting, nipping, jumping up, toileting, pulling on the lead, recall.
 OCD, bowl and resource guarding.

 I am also acknowledged as an expert on canine communication, and the rearing and development stages of puppies, including the critical periods for puppies and young dogs.

-I I asses dogs for type and temperament as an expert witness in cases of criminal prosecution under the Dangerous Dogs Act of 1991.
+I assess dogs for type and temperament as an expert witness in cases of criminal prosecution under the Dangerous Dogs Act of 1991.
 I have an excellent reputation in defending the actions of dogs that find themselves on the wrong side of the law.

 I also assess dogs for fostering agencies to make sure the children that are fostered are not in danger from the family dogs.